MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12b-m365-copilot.md

     ![Screenshot asking Copilot to visualize in a table format.](./media/generative-ai/copilot-rewrite-as-table.png)

-1. Review the table and ask Copilot to add more information, such as descriptions and references for more information.
+1. Review the table and ask Copilot to add more information, such as references for more information.
 Your response should look something like this:

     ![Screenshot of the response from Copilot in a table format.](./media/generative-ai/copilot-rewrite-as-table-response.png)

     > **Important**: The AI-generated response is based on information publicly on the Web.
 While it may be useful to help you understand the steps required to set up a business, it is not guaranteed to be 100% accurate and does not replace the need for professional advice!

+1. When you're happy with the table that Copilot has generated, select the option to **Keep it**.

 ## Use Copilot to create content for a business plan

 Now that you've done some initial research, let's have Copilot help you develop a business plan for your cleaning company.

-1. With the **Business Idea M365.docx** document still open, bring up the Copilot pane and enter the following prompt:
+1. With the **Business Idea.docx** document still open, in the Copilot pane, enter the following prompt:

     ```
     Can you suggest a name for my cleaning business?